Eralde/rci-tools/README.md

 > [!NOTE]
 > Example apps that are designed to run in a browser require certain "backend"
-> configured on the target Keenetic/Netcraze device to proxy RCI API requests
+> configured on the target Keenetic/Netcraze device to proxy API requests to
-> to the device firmware.
+> the device firmware.
 To configure the backend you will need to
 > [install the Entware repository](https://help.keenetic.com/hc/en-us/articles/360021214160-Installing-the-Entware-repository-package-system-on-a-USB-drive)
 > on the target device and be able to connect to that device using SSH.
 > Browser example apps will contain scripts that to configure the backend